 Breast cancer is the leading cancer amongst Singaporean women and the leading cause of death.
 Each week, 37 women are diagnosed with breast cancer, and a majority of those diagnosed are aged 45 to 64 years old.

-While it’s true that genes play a significant role in determining whether you get breast cancer – women with hereditary genetic mutations, such as in their BRCA1 or BRCA2 genes, do carry a high lifetime risk of developing breast and ovarian cancer at a young age – the truth is that most women carrying the disease do not actually have a family history of it.
+While it’s true that genes play a significant role in determining whether you get breast cancer – women with hereditary genetic mutations, such as in their BRCA1 or BRCA2 genes, do carry a high lifetime risk of developing breast and ovarian cancer at a young age – the truth is that majority (90%!) of women carrying the disease do not actually have a family history of it.

 So what other factors can put you at risk?